Citations (last 6 years)

 Findings

-Prohibited Health Conditions: Persons who require health services or have a health condition including but not limited to Stage 3 and 4 pressure sores shall not be admitted or retained in the facility.
+Prohibited Health Conditions: Persons who require health services or have a health condition including Stage 3 and 4 pressure sores shall not be admitted or retained; facility retained Resident #1 with Stage 3 pressure injuries.

 Report Facts